auth0-samples/auth0-spring-security-api-sample/01-Authorization/README.md

 You can read a quickstart for this sample [here](https://auth0.com/docs/quickstart/backend/java-spring-security/01-authorization).

-Start by renaming the `auth0.properties.example` file in `src/main/resources` to `auth0.properties` and provide it with your application's domain, client ID, client secret, and issuer.
+Start by renaming the `auth0.properties.example` file in `src/main/resources` to `auth0.properties` and provide it with your application's domain and issuer.

 ## Prerequisites